babel/babel/packages/babel-plugin-transform-es2015-template-literals/README.md

 `boolean`, defaults to `false`.

-This option wraps all template literal expressions with `String`.
-See [babel/babel#1065](https://github.com/babel/babel/issues/1065) for more info.
+This option combines all template literal expressions and quasis with `String.prototype.concat`.

 **In**